DevKP/pieprzbot/README.md

 # PieprzBot

-Telegram bot to administer my group and does some funny things.
+Telegram bot to administer my group.
 The Bot was written using [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot) API Client.

 ### Run in a Docker container